albar965/littlenavmap-manual/src/en/REMARKS.rst

-Links are recognized in the field ``Remarks`` and can be opened in the dock window ``Information`` on tab ``Navaids`` which is shown after clicking on an userpoint or selecting ``Show Information`` in one of the context menus, for example.
+Links are recognized in the field ``Remarks`` and can be opened in the dock window ``Information`` on tab ``Navaids`` which is shown after clicking on a userpoint or selecting ``Show Information`` in one of the context menus, for example.

 The same applies to userpoints and aircraft performance remarks in the respective information